Police

 More information:

 People have been killed and injured in armed clashes and explosions in the regional capitals of Buea and Bamenda.
 Armed groups are increasingly using IEDs, which have previously been used to target civilians in these regions.
+Serious incidents have also taken place at informal roadblocks set up by non-state groups.
 There's continuing potential for this civil unrest to degrade into armed conflict.
 Restrictions, including night curfews and a ban on public meetings, remain in place in some areas.

 Sometimes, civil unrest and armed conflict in the Central African Republic has spilled across the border into Cameroon.
 That conflict mostly affects outposts in the Adamaoua and East regions.

-Public protests, demonstrations and events that draw large groups of people can turn violent.
+Public protests, demonstrations and events that draw large groups of people can turn violent without warning.

-Civil unrest is possible in other parts of Cameroon, not only the Northwest and Southwest regions.
+Civil unrest is possible in all parts of Cameroon, not only the Northwest and Southwest regions.

 To protect yourself during periods of unrest: